network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

-It makes sense for a service provider (either an application service provider like a video conferencing service or a network access provider like an ISP) to host RPM Test Server instances on their network so customers can determine what to expect about the the quality of their connection to the service offered by that provider.
+It makes sense for a service provider (either an application service provider like a video conferencing service or a network access provider like an ISP) to host RPM Test Server instances on their network so customers can determine what to expect about the quality of their connection to the service offered by that provider.
 However, when a user performs an RPM test and determines that they are suffering from poor RPM during the connection to that service,